Is Your Child Struggling with Reading or Math? 7 Fluency Tips from a St. Louis Learning Expert

 Helping Your Learner Retain What They’ve Learned

 Does your learner struggle with retaining information?
 Do you find that they initially grasp the concepts and complete the homework, but then can’t recall or apply that information for a test or later in the school year?
-Does your student often get frustrated when unable to remember what they’ve already “learned”?
+Does your student often get frustrated or anxious when unable to remember what they’ve already “learned”?
 If so, you aren’t alone.
-We hear this concern...[ read more ]
+We hear...[ read more ]

 Is Kindergarten Too Early to Start Tutoring?

-Photo of a girl writing representing a 5 year old who worked with a tutor to improve her academics.
-Our kindergarten tutors help young learners at our Creve Coeur tutoring office improve their writing, reading, basic math and overall core learning skills
+A 5-year-old girl who worked with a Fit Learning tutor to improve her academics.
+Our kindergarten tutors help young learners at our Creve Coeur tutoring office improve their writing, reading, basic math and overall core learning skills.

 You’ve heard about parents getting tutoring to help young children through school.
 But how young is too young?
 Is kindergarten too early to start tutoring?
 It’s a great question, and the short answer is “no.” In fact, kindergarten tutoring helps establish a firm foundation for later grades.
 The benefit of kindergarten tutoring isn't only in academics.
 Rather, providing that extra...[ read more ]

-Between School and Tutoring: What Parents Can Do at Home to Support Their Child With ADHD
+Between School and Tutoring: What Parents Can Do to Support Their Child With ADHD

 Does your child … have a diagnosis of ADHD?
 Have trouble sitting still or focusing?
 Struggle with planning or time management?
 Act impulsively or make careless mistakes?
 Show signs of frustration or low self-esteem?
 Helping your child overcome these challenges can seem daunting.
 Hey, we’ve been there, and we get it!
 ADHD is challenging for parents, not just kids.
 However,...[ read more ]